Miftah Ismail

-Miftah Ismail (مفتاح اسماعیل; born 23 July 1965) is a Pakistani political economist who served as the Federal Minister of Finance from April 2022 to September 2022.
+Miftah Ismail (مفتاح اسماعیل; born 23 July 1964) is a Pakistani political economist who served as the Federal Minister of Finance from April 2022 to September 2022.
 He had previously served in the same office, from April 2018 to May 2018 in Khaqan Abbasi's cabinet.
 Prior to that, he served as the Advisor to the Prime Minister on Finance, Revenue and Economic Affairs, chairman of the Pakistan Board of Investment and an economist with the International Monetary Fund.

 He is the current secretary of the Awaam Pakistan party, a political party he co-founded alongside former Pakistani prime minister Shahid Khaqan Abbasi.

 Early life and education

-He was born on 23 July 1965 in Karachi, Sindh in a Memon family.
+He was born on 23 July 1965 in Karachi, Sindh to a Memon family.
 Ismail received his undergraduate degree in business from Duquesne University in 1985, followed by a Ph.D. in public finance and political economy from the Wharton School, University of Pennsylvania in 1990.

 Professional career

 Ismail began his career as an economist with the International Monetary Fund in Washington, D.C., in the early 1990s.
-In 1993, he returned to Pakistan to manage his family's business, Ismail Industries Limited, a confectionary and snack food manufacturer, serving as CEO and Executive Director from 1993 to 2015.
+In 1993, he returned to Pakistan to manage his family's business, Ismail Industries Limited, a confectionery and snack food manufacturer, and was CEO and executive director from 1993 to 2015.

 Between 2012 and 2022, he held leadership roles in public-sector firms: